JuliaMolSim/Molly.jl/docs/src/differentiable.md

 ## Tips and tricks

 - The magnitude of gradients may be less important than the sign.
-Consider sampling gradients across different sources of stochasticity, such as starting velocities or conformations.
+Consider sampling gradients across different sources of stochasticity, such as starting velocities and conformations.
 - Exploding gradients prove a problem when using the velocity Verlet integrator in the NVE ensemble.
 This is why the velocity rescaling and Berendsen thermostats were used in the above examples.
 It is likely that the development of suitable simulation strategies and thermostats will be necessary to unlock the potential of differentiable simulation.
 - Do you *really* need a neural network to describe your potential?
 Think about learning a smaller number of physically-meaningful parameters before you put in a large neural network and expect it to learn.
 Whilst it is true that neural networks are universal function approximators, it does not follow that you will be able to train one by differentiating through  a long simulation.
-A 1000-step simulation with a 10-layer network at each step is analogous to training a 10,000 layer network (with shared weights).
+A 1,000-step simulation with a 10-layer network at each step is analogous to training a 10,000 layer network (with shared weights).
-- Forward mode AD holds much promise for differentiable simulation, provided the number of parameters is small, because the memory requirement is constant in the number of simulation steps.
-However, if the code runs slower than non-differentiable alternatives then the best approach may be to use finite differencing with the simulation as a black box.
+- Forward mode AD holds much promise for differentiable simulation, provided that the number of parameters is small, because the memory requirement is constant in the number of simulation steps.
+However, if the code runs slower than non-differentiable alternatives then the best approach is likely to use finite differencing with the simulation as a black box.